 Why Destination Ranking

 An index is a quantitative, qualitative, or mixed-measure assessment, derived from a series of observed facts that can reveal the relative positions of countries for any specific topic.
-Here, we've chosen to analyze the state of medical tourism, but an index could be compiled on any range of topic.
+Here, we've chosen to analyze the state of medical tourism.

 These indices can be very useful, as they provide one, singular number for an otherwise complex series of data sets and context points.
 Simply put, it allows for a relatively objective contrast between two countries.